How and When to Apply

-Doctor of Musical Arts (DMA): December 10, 2016 Note: the application is now closed.
+Doctor of Musical Arts (DMA): December 10.
+The application is now open.

-Note that the Summer/Online MMus in Music Education Program admits students for Summer 2017; all other graduate programs offered through the Don Wright Faculty of Music are for September 2017 admission.
+The Summer/Online MMus in Music Education Program admits students for Summer term; all other graduate programs offered through the Don Wright Faculty of Music are for Fall admission.

 How to Apply

 The application is online and administered by Western's School for Graduate and Postdoctoral Studies.
 Note that applicants will be required to upload supplementary documents (see full list of admission requirements by program) to the online application.

 Applicants whose first language is not English must provide evidence of their proficiency in the use of the English language by a satisfactory achievement within the past two years:

 - The Test of English as a Foreign Language (TOEFL).
 The minimum acceptable score is 86 with no individual score below 20 for the Internet-based version; 213 for the standard electronic version; or 550 for the paper version

 - The International English Language Testing Service (IELTS) of the British Council.
 The minimum acceptable score is 6 out of 9.

 For the full list of acceptable proficiency tests, please see the SGPS website